San Bernardino Mountains: History

-The high country of the San Bernardinos remained largely unexplored until 1845, when Benjamin D. Wilson led a party of 22 men from a rancho near present-day Riverside to catch several Mohave cattle rustlers who had fled into the mountains.
+The high country of the mountains remained largely unexplored until 1845, when Benjamin D. Wilson led a party of 22 men from a rancho near present-day Riverside to catch several Mohave cattle rustlers who had fled into the mountains.
 Wilson was the first recorded European to see the Big Bear Valley, and named Bear Lake (today's Baldwin Lake) for the abundance of California grizzly in the area.
 The party captured and skinned more than twenty bears.
 Later, they found and arrested the rustlers, who were hiding along the Mojave River.
 Wilson's expedition opened the interior of the San Bernardinos to later exploration, and discouraged Native Americans such as the Mohave from staging similar raids over the mountains.

 Beginning in 1851, Mormon colonists began emigrating to the San Bernardino Valley.
 The Mormons bought and subsequently split up Rancho San Bernardino, and greatly improved the area's agricultural production by bringing in thousands of head of livestock and overhauling the local irrigation network.
 In order to obtain lumber for their settlements, they also began the first large-scale logging operations in the San Bernardino Mountains, starting in the Mill Creek valley.
 Luis Vignes built the first sawmill in the range sometime between 1851 and 1853.
 By 1854, six lumber mills were in operation in the mountains, some as high as the crest of the range three-quarters of a mile above San Bernardino, accessed by a twisting road through Waterman Canyon.
 Some of these mills were driven by waterwheels, although most were steam powered.

+The largest logging operation by far was that of Brookings Lumber & Box Company.
+Beginning in 1899, the company produced 10-12 board feet of lumber annually on 8,000 acres in the Running Springs area.
+It built a logging railroad from Heaps Peak to Green Valley Lake to bring logs to its mill at Fredalba.

 Prospectors William F. Holcomb and Ben Choteau's 1860 discovery of gold on Holcomb Creek kicked off a flood of gold seekers to the San Bernardino Mountains.
 Mining boomtowns, including Belleville, Clapboard Town, Union Town, Bairdstown and Doble, were established almost overnight.
 Belleville even exceeded the population of San Bernardino itself for a short time and narrowly lost to the latter city for election as the county seat.
 Numerous mills and processing plants were constructed in the area, which became known as Holcomb Valley.
 In 1873, Eli "Lucky" Baldwin built California's largest stamp mill in Holcomb Valley.
 Although another major gold strike was made in that same year, area deposits petered out by the 1880s, and the mountains were quickly depopulated, with most of the miners settling down in the San Bernardino Valley and the Mojave Desert near present-day Hesperia.
 Many structures built by miners, including chutes, sluices and a few cabins, can still be found in the area today.